MichaelRo/tuneup/docs/tuneup-vnext/spec-vnext.md

 ## Purpose & Goals

-- Strengthen user trust and comprehension of the Spotify cleanup wizard while preserving the browser-only promise.
+- Strengthen user trust and comprehension of the Spotify cleanup tool while preserving the browser-only promise.
 - Reduce friction in artist resolution and plan review, especially for large libraries and multilingual audiences.
 - Increase completion rate from dry-run to apply by providing stronger safety nets and transparency.